 Difficult but Awesome: Pucci.
 Made in Heaven is insanely hard to pull off in a normal match, but Pucci's disk stealing specials and knockdown moves can help to buy enough time and meter to set it up.

-Disney Villain Death: The Situation Finishes of Dio's hideouts in Parts 1 and 3.
+Disney Villain Death: The Situation Finishes of Dio's hideouts in Parts 1 and 3 (for non-vampiric characters).
 Exaggerated with the Situation Finish of the Kennedy Space Center, as the loser falls forever.

 The fourth trailer began with the words "To all those that love JoJo".